dnguyen800/dnguyen800.github.io/_posts/2019-04-15-light-strip.md

 <figure class="align-left">
   <img src="assets\images\product-photo\philips-hue-lightstrip.jpg" alt=""/>
   <figcaption>
-    <b>The Light Strip Plus. |  Philips</b>
+    <strong>The Light Strip Plus. |  Philips</strong>
   </figcaption>
 </figure>

 ## Philips Hue Light Strip Plus

-**If you are looking for professional-level lighting for your cabinets or TV, then the Philip Light Strip Plus is a good but expensive choice, though it is worth the extra money for safe and reliable smart lighting.** Like with all Philips Hue products I’ve used, I’m happy with the quality light strips and the integration with basically all home automation hubs and voice assistants.
+**If you are looking for professional-level lighting for your cabinets or TV, then the [Philip Light Strip Plus](https://amzn.to/2PzEEJ8) is a good but expensive choice, though it is worth the extra money for safe and reliable smart lighting.** Like with all Philips Hue products I’ve used, I’m happy with the quality light strips and the integration with basically all home automation hubs and voice assistants.

 The fade effect is present on light strips and the transition looks beautiful on a TV.
 See the video below.